September Bowls Diary 2014

-The weather this year has been quite challenging to say the least, with groundsmen having to cope with wide range of conditions beginning with one of the coldest starts to the season, when soil and air temperatures remained low well into May, which was followed up with a very hot and dry period through June/July that, again, changed into a very wet and warm period during August.
+The weather this year has been quite challenging to say the least, with groundsmen having to cope with wide range of conditions beginning with one of the wettest starts to the season, when soils were saturated and air temperatures remained low well into May, followed by a very hot and dry period through June/July that, again, changed into a very wet and warm period during August.

-The consequences of these weather changes meant that grass growth has often been quite sporadic, often leaving the grass plant susceptable to pest, disease and weed attacks which, in turn, has led to inconsistent surface playability.
-The ongoing changes in the growth and vigour of the green will have also affected ball roll.
+A lot of bowls greens suffered during the hot weather, with many burning off (drying out).
+The consequences of these weather changes meant that grass growth has been quite sporadic, often leaving the grass plant susceptible to pest, disease and weed attacks which, in turn, has led to inconsistent surface playability.
+The ongoing changes in the growth and vigour of the green will also have affected ball roll.

-The warm and wet conditions will also have stimulated some rapid growth and vigour, which will have increased the amount of thatch being accumulated in the green.
+The recent warm and wet conditions will also have stimulated some rapid growth and vigour, which will have increased the amount of thatch being accumulated in the green.
 Extensive grass growth usually results in a lot of thatch.
 Thatch is a widely used term, describing a layer of organic material in or near the top of the playing surface.
 Thatch is the build up of grass clippings, dead leaves and plant material, including the root mass.
-In fact, having some thatch can be beneficial, however it often becomes a greater problem when out of control, which in bowling green terms results in slow soft greens, bringing with it many other agronomic problems.
+In fact, having some thatch can be beneficial, however it often becomes a greater problem when out of control which, in bowling green terms, results in slow soft greens, bringing with it many other agronomic problems.

 A simple test of thatch is the 'finger test'.
 If your thatch is one finger's width deep, you are okay; two fingers or more and you have a problem!
 The benefits of having about 6-8mm of thatch are it acts a sun screen, retains moisture, provides food for organisms to feed on and provides sources of humus.